AdamSobieski/Argumentation/README.md

 ```

 ### Text Content
 `TextContent`, sketched below, makes use of markup-based techniques to deliver abstract templating and other features for natural-language text.
-This data structure is inspired by [clipboarding](https://www.w3.org/TR/clipboard-apis/) and [data-transfer](https://html.spec.whatwg.org/multipage/dnd.html#the-datatransfer-interface) concepts to allow text content to be made available in multiple formats, e.g., `text/plain`, multiple languages, e.g., `en`, and multiple styles, e.g., `MLA`.
+This data structure is inspired by [clipboarding](https://www.w3.org/TR/clipboard-apis/) and [data-transfer](https://html.spec.whatwg.org/multipage/dnd.html#the-datatransfer-interface) concepts to allow text content to be made available in multiple formats, e.g., `text/plain`, in multiple languages, e.g., `en`, and in multiple styles, e.g., `MLA`.

 ```python
 class TextContent(KernelBasedObject, TemplateGenerator['TextContent', Parameter, Binding], TemplateGenerated['TextContent', Binding]):